krabelize/icmpdoor/README.md

 Microsoft Defender Advanced Threat Protection (ATP) is active on the Windows 10 Enterprise machine:
 ![screen2](https://cryptsus.com/blog/icmp-reverse-shell-windows.jpg)

+# Beta
+stryngs created a beta to combine both scripts into one.
+This way Classes are created, which are fundamental for enabling encryption.

 # License
 Berkeley Software Distribution (BSD)